hydaai/8-Week-SQL-Challenge/README.md

 This repository contains the solution for the 8 case studies in **[8 Week SQL Challenge](https://8weeksqlchallenge.com)**!

 Thanks [DataWithDanny](https://github.com/DataWithDanny) for the excellent SQL case studies! 😊

+  To complete this case study I used a SQL Server database.

 ## 🧾 Table of Contents
 - [Case Study #1 - Danny's Diner](#-case-study-1---dannys-diner)